 Saddington Cemetery (172)

-POLICY ENV 3: PROTECTION OF SITES AND FEATURES OF ENVIRONMENTAL SIGNIFICANCE –

-29 further sites (environmental inventory, appendix 5, and map Figure 8 below) have been identified as being of local significance for biodiversity (species and habitats) and / or history.
+POLICY ENV 3: PROTECTION OF SITES AND FEATURES OF ENVIRONMENTAL SIGNIFICANCE –The following sites shown on figure 8 have been identified as being of local significance for biodiversity (species and habitats) and / or history.
 They are important in their own right and are locally valued.
 Development proposals that affect them will be expected to protect or enhance the identified features.

+a) Saddington Reservoir

+b) St Helen’s Churchyard

-POLICY ENV 4: IMPORTANT OPEN SPACES – Development proposals that result in the loss of, or have a significant adverse effect on, the following areas of public open space (Figure 9) will not be supported, unless the public open space is replaced by an equivalent or better provision in an equally suitable location or it can be demonstrated that the public open space or is no longer required by the community.
+POLICY ENV 4: IMPORTANT OPEN SPACES – Development proposals that result in the loss of, or have a significant adverse effect on, the following areas of public open space (Figure 9) will not be supported, unless the public open space is replaced by an equivalent or better provision in an equally suitable location or it can be demonstrated that the public open space is no longer required by the community.

 POLICY ENV 5: BIODIVERSITY AND WILDLIFE CORRIDORS - Development proposals will be expected to safeguard locally significant habitats and species and, where possible, to create new habitats for wildlife.